philipschm1tt/talk_ksqldb_joins/script.md

     sort -t , -k 1,1 partitioning_contactmails.csv > partitioning_contactmails_sorted.csv
     sort -t , -k 1,1 partitioning_consents.csv > partitioning_consents_sorted.csv

-    cat partitioning_contactmails.csv
+    cat partitioning_contactmails_sorted.csv
-    cat partitioning_consents.csv
+    cat partitioning_consents_sorted.csv

 We can easily see that the partitions don’t match!

-It turns out that kafkacat does not use the same default partitioner as other Kafka client!
+After some googling, I found out that kafkacat does not use the same default partitioner as other Kafka client!
+Ironically, is both the tool that helped me debug the co-partitioning as well as the tool that is responsible for breaking the co-partitioning in the first place.

 But we can specify the right partitioner when we produce data.

 First, we’ll create a new clean topic contactmailsWithCorrectPartitions.